 The Impossible Banh Mi at Lucky Fortune Cookery is one of my top recommendations in DCA!
 I eat it very regularly and it is always so good!

 Impossible Banh Mi: with Lemongrass-Cucumber Salad

 There is also a Kids version, the Kid’s Impossible Banh Mi, which is a smaller version that comes with rice and steamed veggies instead of the lemongrass cucumber salad, and the kid’s version also comes without jalapeños.

 This is a wine bar adjacent to the Wine Country Trattoria restaurant.
 They have a Bavarian Pretzel, which is vegan, but nothing spectacular.
 You may look up any of their wines and beers on Barnivore if you are so inclined.

 This is the breadbowl/soup/salad restaurant near Cocina Cucamonga and Lucky Fortune Cookery.

-It is the Asian Tofu Salad: Red and Green Cabbage tossed in Miso Dressing, Mandarin Oranges, Edamame, Broccoli, and Cucumbers served with Tofu and Sliced Sourdough.
+Asian Tofu Salad: Red and Green Cabbage tossed in Miso Dressing, Mandarin Oranges, Edamame, Broccoli, and Cucumbers served with Tofu and Sliced Sourdough.